 A master’s in public health (MPH) is distinct from a master’s in healthcare administration.
-MPH focuses on community health and epidemiology; most graduates end up working with specific populations to educate them on health.
+Either on-campus or online MPH programs focus on community health and epidemiology; most graduates end up working with specific populations to educate them on health.
 An MHA is recommended for those who want to become a healthcare administrator.
-You may also earn an MBA with a concentration in health care management, but an MBA focuses more on business principles than healthcare.
+You may also earn an MBA in healthcare management, but the difference between MHA and MBA is that an MBA focuses more on business principles than healthcare.

 It takes between six and eight years to become a healthcare administrator.
 You must first earn a bachelor’s degree (four years), and it is highly recommended that you complete a master’s program.
 Earning your master’s degree takes two to four years, depending on whether you take classes full or part time.